-Salmonella Is No Match For Thyme, Oregano Or Clove Essential Oils, New Study Finds
+Salmonella Is No Match For Thyme, Oregano, Or Clove Essential Oils, New Study Finds

 — Caitlin (@kevalawellness) April 12, 2017

-Carvacrol, thymol and eugenol are three of nature’s strongest antimicrobials.
+Carvacrol, thymol, and eugenol are three of nature’s strongest antimicrobials.
 All three of these compounds, found in their respective essential oils, are now recognized within the scientific community for their therapeutic potential, according to an article published last month in Microbial Pathogenesis.

 The new research, published last month found the active components in thyme oil, oregano oil, and clove oil to be especially capable of wiping out Salmonella Typhimurium strains.
 Inquisitr readers might remember Salmonella Typhimurium as one of the types of bacteria responsible for the multi-state salmonella outbreak linked to contaminated cantaloupe a few years back.

-The researchers involved in the new study also examined what effects carvacrol, thymol and eugenol had on the efficacy of a common antibiotic.
+The researchers involved in the new study also examined what effects carvacrol, thymol, and eugenol had on the efficacy of a common antibiotic.
 As it turned out, the active ingredients in oregano oil, thyme oil, and clove oil all enhanced the ability of the antibiotic to kick Salmonella Typhimurium to the curb, and this included synergistic effects against salmonella biofilm!
 In fact, there was a pronounced effect of lowering biofilm mass when the essential oil compounds were used.
 Thymol was the strongest at the lowest concentrations against the salmonella.

 Thyme Essential Oil: Properties, Uses, Composition and Safety – Read it on Puraglow – https://t.co/MEkVc5wK18 pic.twitter.com/SEUf48iVhb